SanteonNL/sim-on-fhir/.environment-setup/environment-setup.md

 echo "-----Installing Jekyll"
 if ! (which jekyll > 0) ; then
-   cd gem install jekyll bundler
+   sudo gem install jekyll bundler fi
-fi

 echo "-----Installing Firely Terminal" if ! (which fhir > 0) ; then
-   dotnet tool install -g firely.terminal fi
+   sudo dotnet tool install -g firely.terminal fi